How many websites use WordPress in 2022, and what is the WordPress market share?

-Below is a graphic representation of covid19 impact and response on individual’s lives.
+Below is a graphic representation of the impact of Covid-19 on peoples’ lives.
 The model was done by the U.S Census Bureau & Financial Times.

-Covid19’s restriction prevents the gathering of individuals in a particular place which is why freelancers effectively use the internet to promote their gigs, and WordPress was available to provide absolute assistant.
+Covid19’s restrictions prevent the gathering of individuals in a particular place, which is why freelancers effectively use the internet to promote their gigs, and WordPress was available to provide assistance for this.

 A report by BuiltWith shows numerous advantages of WordPress despite civil unrest at different locations and global pandemic covid19.

 Analysis by tech experts shows that WordPress still holds the first position in terms of Content Management Systems (CMS).

 Despite different competitions, as explained above, the popularity of WordPress continues to surge in the last few months.

 This fact remains because the platform provides practical tools with a simplified user experience for everyone, irrespective of their location.
 You can see why so many websites use WordPress at this point.

 More than 43%.

 For now, there is no Content Management System(CMS) that can match WordPress’s market share.